What is clean beauty? Sustainable vs ethical fashion? Vegan vs plant based living? Find all core ethical terms explained here!

 4. Organic beauty

-Organic beauty products have to carry a certificate from their country of origin that ensure consumers that their ingredients are derived from organically farmed ingredients that use no harmful herbicides or synthetic fertilisers.
+Organic beauty products normally carry a certificate from their country of origin that ensure consumers that their ingredients are derived from organically farmed ingredients that use no harmful herbicides, GMOs, or synthetic fertilisers.
+What qualifies as ‘organic’ may vary from country to country.

 What to watch out for: Products that are organically certified can also be non-vegan friendly, since they may use organic honey, or even ‘organically raised’ sheep’s lanolin.